 When we hear a giant snowstorm is coming, we get really excited to stay home from school and play in the snow.
-But sometimes the weather forecasters don’t know where that storm will go.
-That happened a couple of years ago, when a big storm changed direction, and some places got no snow at all — a big bummer for the kids.
+But sometimes a big storm changes direction, and you get no snow at all.
 So one very nice grandpa fixed the problem.
 Allen Queen’s granddaughter Sophia got no snow in Maryland, but up in Rhode Island he’d gotten 18 inches of it.
 So he filled his truck with hundreds of pounds of snow, drove the load down to Maryland that Thursday, and built a snowman with her.
 Problem solved!

 Wee ones: Some snowmen are made by stacking balls of snow on top of bigger ones.
 Find 3 things in your room, and line them up from smallest to biggest.